Cholstat

 1. Why am I taking CHOLSTAT?

 CHOLSTAT contains the active ingredient pravastatin sodium.
-CHOLSTAT is used to lower cholesterol levels in your blood and reduce the risk of further heart disease or having a heart attack or stroke.
+CHOLSTAT is used to lower cholesterol levels in your blood and helps to protect you in other ways heart attack or stroke.
+It is more effective if it is taken with a diet low in fat.

 For more information, see Section 1.
 Why am I taking CHOLSTAT? in the full CMI.